NinjaEagle/hackernewsclone/README.md

 After cloning the repo download node.js from [https://nodejs.org/en/](https://nodejs.org/en/)

-In the project directory of hackernewsclone, run:
+In the project directory of hackernewsclone, in console/terminal run:
 ```
 npm install --save
 ```